nillith/xorshift256/README.md

     const arr = new Array(length);
     rng.bytes(arr);

-To generate uuid v4 (this RNG can generate all possible combination of 256 bits, excluding all zero, so it's safe to be used to generate uuid v4):
+To generate uuid v4 (this RNG can generate all possible combinations of 256 bits, excluding all zero, so it's safe to be used to generate uuid v4):

     rng.uuid4();